Improving generalization by mimicking the human visual diet: Methods

-We compared CDCNet against several baselines presented below.
+HDNet was compared against several baselines presented below.
 All models were trained on NVIDIA Tesla V100 16G GPUs.
-Our models converged in 30 hours, but domain generalization benchmarks (see below) were trained for 3 days till convergence.
-Optimal hyper-parameters for benchmarks were identified using random search, and all hyper-parameters are available in the supplement.
+Optimal hyper-parameters for benchmarks were identified using random search, and all hyper-parameters are available in the supplement in \textbf{Sec.~\ref{supplesec:hparams}}.

-\textbf{Context-aware recognition models:} We include CRTNet \cite{bomatter2021pigs} and Faster R-CNN \cite{ren2015faster}.
-CRTNet fuses object and contextual information with a cross-attention transformer to reason about the class label of the target object.
-We also use a modified Faster R-CNN \cite{ren2015faster} model to perform recognition by replacing the region proposal network with the ground truth location of the target object.

 \textbf{2D feed-forward object recognition networks:} Previous works have tested popular object recognition models in generalization tests \cite{geirhos2018generalisation,boyd2022human}.
-We include the same popular architectures ranging from 2D-ConvNets to transformers: DenseNet \cite{iandola2014densenet}, ResNet \cite{he2016deep}, MobileNetV2 \cite{sandler2018mobilenetv2}, and ViT \cite{dosovitskiy2020image}.
+We include the same popular architectures ranging from 2D-ConvNets to transformers: DenseNet \cite{iandola2014densenet}, ResNet \cite{he2016deep}, and ViT \cite{dosovitskiy2020image}.
 These models do not use context, and take the target object patch $I_t$ as input.

-\textbf{Domain generalization and domain adaptation methods:} To evaluate the impact of context on generalization, we compare CDCNet to an array of state-of-the-art domain generalization methods (\textbf{Table~\ref{table:nonlingenunseenmaterial}}), as these methods do not use contextual information.
-They take $I_t$ alone as inputs.
-We also present comparisons with domain adaptation variants of these models.
-Note that these methods use unlabelled images from the test set during training, while our method does not.
+\textbf{Domain generalization methods:} We also compare HDNet to an array of state-of-the-art domain generalization methods (\textbf{Table~\ref{table:dg_benchmarks}}).
+These methods also use only the target object, and do not use contextual information.